List of Case Closed characters: Tomoaki Araide

 Tomoaki Araide (新出 智明, Araide Tomoaki) is a young doctor and the son of Richard Moore's physician.
 He was once the basketball coach at Rachel's school and, upon their first encounter, thought to be a rival to Jimmy for Rachel's affection.
 He has reappeared in Conan's vicinity on several occasionsーseemingly at least; his identity was used by Vermouth in order to track down Shiho Miyano.
 He was almost murdered by her to facilitate the cover, but the FBI had temporarily moved him to safety in America.

 Jirokichi Sebastian

-Jirokichi Sebastian, known in Japan as Jirokichi Suzuki (鈴木 次郎吉, Suzuki Jirokichi), is a glory hounding seventy-two-year-old man and Serena Sebastian's uncle.
+Jirokichi Sebastian, also officially known as Jirokichi Suzuki (鈴木 次郎吉, Suzuki Jirokichi), is a glory hounding seventy-two-year-old man and Serena Sebastian's uncle.
 Despite his age, he is very fit and is an active industrial advisor for the Suzuki company.
 Ever since Kaito Kid stole his place on the paper's front page, he had been obsessed with catching Kid to raise his fame.
 He loves to ride his customized accelerated motorcycle with his dog Lupin.
 His great wealth allows him to buy top-notch security and several ways of lockdown to surround Kid, but so far, none of his plans have worked.
 Even when Kaito Kid's theft is foiled, Conan usually ends up taking up the news spotlight.